Hifu-devs/hifu-api/README.md

 ### Endpoints

 - #### Mutations

   - `createHifu`
     - description
-      - Creates an entire hifu record in the DB
+      - Adds an entire hifu record to the app
     - arguments
       - user
         - name